Soccer in Canada: League1 Canada

 Semi-professional leagues have been operated by provincial soccer associations since 2012 and have been designated as pro-am by the Canadian Soccer Association.
-Currently three such leagues exist: the Première ligue de soccer du Québec, League1 Ontario, and League1 British Columbia — all operating men's and women's competitions.
-The champions of the three men's leagues are given berths into the Canadian Championship.
+Currently four such leagues exist: Ligue1 Québec, League1 Ontario, League1 British Columbia, and League1 Alberta — all operating men's and women's competitions.
+The champions of the four men's leagues are given berths into the Canadian Championship.
 Starting in 2022, the champions of the three women's leagues, along with a second team from the host league, compete at a single location in an interprovincial championship.
-In 2022, League1 Canada was launched as an alliance for these division 3 leagues to unify and elevate the sport of soccer at the pro-am level through sharing of resources, best practices, and coordination of national commercial partnerships.
+In 2022, League1 Canada was launched as an alliance for Ligue1 Québec, League1 Ontario and League1 British Columbia to unify and elevate the sport of soccer at the pro-am level through sharing of resources, best practices, and coordination of national commercial partnerships.

 USL League Two

-The USL League Two is a US-based, men's amateur league.
-There are two Canadian clubs in the league: FC Manitoba, based out of Winnipeg, Manitoba and the Thunder Bay Chill, based out of Thunder Bay, Ontario.
+USL League Two is a U.S.-based, men's amateur league.
+For the 2024 season, Thunder Bay Chill, based in Thunder Bay, Ontario, is the only Canadian team in the league.
 Four Canadian teams have previously won the league championship: